QGIsK/vitesse-base/README.md

 pnpm build
 ```

-And you will see the generated file in `dist` that ready to be served.
+And you will see the generated file in `dist` that ready to be served

-### Deploy on Netlify

-Go to [Netlify](https://app.netlify.com/start) and select your clone, `OK` along the way, and your App will be live in a minute.

 ## Why